 The first SRA designation is conferred upon members who have achieved education and experience requirements.

-1989 Savings and Loan reform legislation becomes a top congressional priority; appraisal reform is attached to this legislation.
-The Federal Financial Institutions Reform, Recovery and Enforcement Act of 1989 passes.
+1989 – Congress passes the Financial Institutions Reform, Recovery and Enforcement Act of 1989, known as FIRREA.
 Title XI directs the establishment of state appraisal certification/licensing by July 1, 1991, for federally related transactions.

-1996 First issue of Valuation Insights & Perspectives introduced to Appraisal Institute members.
+1996 – The first quarterly issue of Valuation Insights & Perspectives (now known as Valuation magazine) is introduced to Appraisal Institute professionals.

 2000 – The Appraisal Institute introduces Appraiser News Online (ANO).
 Today it is a weekly e-newsletter providing AI professionals and others with valuation-related news.